-System Image Backup creates a complete system image of the OS in that particular time.
+System Image Backup creates a complete system image of the OS at that particular time.
 It normally includes the installed programs and other settings.
-This is an actual life saver and you will be able to restore your system quickly from the image disc, if you have one handy.
-Hence before commencing, make sure the you did the following steps for the best result.
+This is an actual lifesaver and you will be able to restore your system quickly from the image disc if you have one handy.
+Hence before commencing, make sure you did the following steps for the best result.

 1) It is good to perform the System Image Backup, as soon as the installation/upgradation complete.
 The image size will be minimal in this case.

 The Backup program will open now.
-Here we need select the target device for the system image backup.
+Here we need to select the target device for the system image backup.
 3 options are available.
 1) Hard disk.
 2) DVD ROM.
 3) Network location.
-Remember to select any external devices like external hard disc or DVD’s or Cloud storage like Dropbox, Google drive etc. If you are selecting Network location then it will be easier, if you already have the desktop cloud apps installed.
-We can point to the backup folder location in the local cloud directory itself like Dropbox, Drive, Skydrive, Box etc which will sync with web storage.
-The recommended option is to take the backup on a external hard disk or DVD drive which will be easier to restore in case of a failure.
-The size of the backup image will be almost same as the the drive usage where the OS is installed.
-After selecting the backup destination, Click on Next for the next window of drive selections.
+Remember to select any external devices like external hard disc or DVD’s or Cloud storage like Dropbox, Google drive, etc. If you are selecting Network location then it will be easier, if you already have the desktop cloud apps installed.
+We can point to the backup folder location in the local cloud directory itself like Dropbox, Drive, Skydrive, Box, etc which will sync with web storage.
+The recommended option is to take the backup on an external hard disk or DVD drive which will be easier to restore in case of a failure.
+The size of the backup image will be almost same as the drive usage where the OS is installed.
+After selecting the backup destination, click on Next for the next window of drive selections.

-The drives which needs to be backed up should be selected here.
+The drives which need to be backed up should be selected here.
 Here you can add other drives such as the Drivers and essential programs.
 After selecting the drives, click on Next.

 Now you have to confirm your settings.
 Verify the size of the backup and confirm that you have enough storage capacity with you.
 Once everything is completed you can give “Start backup” and sit relax.
 The backup will take hours depending upon the capacity.